NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Jets: B-

 With Bryce Petty starting for the second straight week, it appears that the Jets decided that their best chance to win this game was to not let him thrown the ball, and that plan almost worked thanks to Bilal Powell.
 The Jets running back single-handedly kept his team in this game with a 145-yard performance.
-Actually, Powell didn't single-handedly keep his team in the game, the Jets defense also helped by forcing the Chargers to punt on nine of their 12 possessions in the game.
+Actually, Powell didn't single-handedly keep his team in the game, the Jets defense also helped by forcing the Chargers to punt on nine of their 12 possessions.

 Kansas City 29-13 over Miami